-Within a given breed, larger individuals typically give birth to larger litters.
+Within a given breed, individuals with larger body sizes (in terms of build, not weight) typically give birth to larger litters.
 For example, a 45-pound Labrador retriever may produce a litter of only five or six puppies, while an 85-pound Lab may produce a litter of 10 or more.

 While dogs typically remain fertile for their entire lives, they are most fecund during early adulthood – usually between 2 and 5 years of age.
 However, a dog’s first litter is generally smaller than subsequent litters.